-The relationship that Investec Wealth & Investment builds with you and your adviser when you entrust us with your money is of the highest importance to us.
+The relationship that we build with you when you entrust us with your money is of the highest importance to us.
 This document sets out the steps we take when we invest our clients' money, and is designed to give you as much information as possible to help you make informed decisions.
-You will find more information in our series of factsheets, brochures, and in our application packs.